CIEMAT-Neutrino/CAJITA/README.md

 * `*.dat` -> store quantum/photon detection efficiencies for the different detectors.

 8th: Analysing the Ntuple.root generated with the photons' hits.
-We create a notebook (Analysis.ipynb) for this purpose and to plot the distributions.
+We created notebooks in ```analysis``` folder for this purpose.

 We can send alpha particles (blue), electrons(red) and photons(green) are produced.
 We would need to include the energy deposition calculation that can be also stored in the NTuple.